 In these energy-releasing collisions between basic particles of ordinary matter (BPs) and backward through time particles (BTTPs) , the mass of a single colliding particle would have to be small enough that the energy in the least energetic possible photon of electromagnetic radiation would correspond to its mass in the equation E = mc˛.
 Then the simultaneous collisions of multiple particles (possibly in clusters) would lead to the release of higher energy photons.
 To produce a single quantum of ultra low frequency radio waves, the least energetic EMR known, the mass of a “basic particle” (BP), would have to be about 10-53 kg — vastly smaller than any currently known subatomic particle.
 Since the mass of an electron is about 10-30 kg (9.1 x 10-31 kg), an electron would be made up of about 1023 “basic particles.”
 (For the math on this, see Article 5.)

-These “basic particles” (BPs) would be the smallest subatomic particles out of which all other particles are made.
-Since they would be the basic building blocks of matter, this theory proposes that they have electromagnetic attractive forces between them when they are traveling forward in time together that would, when they are combined to form the fundamental particles of nature, explain the strong and weak nuclear forces and electromagnetic forces of Quantum Theory.
+These “basic particles” (BPs) would be the smallest subatomic particles out of which all other particles are made (and would be about the same size as the proposed strings in String Theory).
+Since they would be the basic building blocks of matter, this theory proposes that they have electromagnetic attractive forces between them when they are traveling forward in time together that would, when they are combined to form the fundamental particles of nature, explain the strong interactions and electroweak forces of Quantum Theory.
 When they are traveling backward through time (as BTTPs), these particles repel the same kind of particles going forward in time (BPs) as they approach each other and pass.
 (An attraction going forward in time is, logically, a repulsion going backward through time.
 To help you understand this, consider a movie scene of a couple rushing into each other’s arms.
 When played backwards, the couple will be retreating from each other.)

 Because of this repulsion, it would only be particles approaching each other on a direct collision course that would actually collide and release their mass as energy in the form of electromagnetic radiation (EMR), as particles even slightly off to one side would repel each other and pass clear of each other.
 According to this theory, these repulsions create the force of gravity.